hannesm/conex/NOTES.md

   where either patch or repo will be given, and root will point to current head. initial distribution of trust anchors for default repo with opam, available via %root%/trust_anchors.txt <- specify file format of TA (multiple id/key/sig?)
-  --> patch and VCS handling is inside of opam, not conex --> will this scale to timestamp server stuff?  there sth needs to know about
+   --> who modifies TA/J files? conex! and where? in root? (need to be preserved,
-    git, how to extract data, and verification (including TA)
+       and not modified by opam when moving stuff around) --> patch and VCS handling is inside of opam, not conex --> will this scale to timestamp server stuff?  there sth needs to know about git, how to extract data, and verification (including TA)